tmtsoftware/cont-pydocushare/README.md

 ### Unit Test

 PyDocuShare uses [unittest](https://docs.python.org/3/library/unittest.html) unit testing framework.
 All test cases are stored under [tests/](tests/).
-Run
+Execute the command below to run the unit tests:

 ```sh
  $ python -m unittest discover tests/ -vvv
 ```

-to test some cases.
 You may notice that many test cases are skipped.
 This is because the command above tests only the functionality that does not require connection with a DocuShare site, which probably does not make sense.
-To test the main functionality of PyDocuShare, you need to provide your DocuShare connection information through environmental variables:
+To test the main functionality of PyDocuShare, you need to provide your DocuShare connection information through environmental variables as follows:

  * **DOCUSHARE_BASEURL** : Base URL of your DocuShare site.
 For example, https://your.docushare.domain/docushare/ .
 It must end with a slash '/'.
  * **DOCUSHARE_USERNAME**: Your username of the DocuShare site.
+ * **DOCUSHARE_PASSWORD**: [optional] Your password of the DocuShare site.
+Do not define this environmental variable to use stored password or have the unit test show the password prompt (recommended).
  * **DOCUSHARE_VALID_DOCUMENT_HANDLE**: Valid document handle like Document-12345.
  * **DOCUSHARE_VALID_VERSION_HANDLE** : Valid version handle like Version-111111.
  * **DOCUSHARE_NOT_AUTHORIZED_DOCUMENT_HANDLE**: Document handle like Document-12345 that the user is not authorized to access.
  * **DOCUSHARE_NOT_AUTHORIZED_VERSION_HANDLE**: Version handle like Version-111111 that the user is not authorized to access.
- * **DOCUSHARE_PASSWORD**: [optional] Your password of the DocuShare site.
-Do not define this environmental variable to use stored password or have the unit test show the password prompt (recommended).
- * **DOCUSHARE_

 With those environmental variables, run the command above again.
-Now all cases should have been tested.
+Now all test cases should have been executed.